EFrMG/ep-sonido-iluminacion/README.md

 - Contact form with extra details option

+- Menu picker for Light, Dark and System color themes.

 - I have also set up a sort of _Easter egg_ for the client who loves guitar: An underlined title that is grabbed by the mouse pointer and once "released" or "plucked" two different harp sounds play (which are a major third interval).

 ---